-- Recognize that consistent communication and enforcement is necessary to ensure effective policy implementation and compliance. - Communicate the policy throughout the school and community (see page 16 for communication resources). - Use educational programs instead of punitive approaches for students who violate the policy (see page 24 for more information). - Provide referrals to resources to help students and staff overcome tobacco addiction (see page 35 for resources).
+- Recognize that consistent communication and enforcement is necessary to ensure effective policy implementation and compliance. - Communicate the policy throughout the school and community (see pages 18-24 for communication resources). - Use educational programs instead of punitive approaches for students who violate the policy (see page 26). - Provide referrals to resources to help students and staff overcome tobacco addiction (see pages 34-35 for resources).